Does Car Insurance Cover Damage I Cause to Other Vehicles?

 Does Car Insurance Cover Damage to Other Vehicles: FAQ

-MoneyGeek's editorial team researched liability coverage rules across all 50 states using state insurance department publications, standard auto policy language from major insurers and interviews with licensed insurance professionals.
-Coverage information reflects standard personal auto policy terms and does not account for all possible policy endorsements or state-specific variations.
+MoneyGeek's editorial team researched liability coverage rules using state insurance department publications, standard auto policy language from major insurers and interviews with licensed insurance professionals.
+Coverage information reflects standard personal auto policy terms and does not account for all policy endorsements or state-specific variations.

-For rate impact data cited in this article, we analyzed quotes from Quadrant Information Services.
-Cost ranges represent typical outcomes and may vary based on your insurer, driving history, location and coverage selections.
+Rate impact data comes from Quadrant Information Services.
+Cost ranges represent typical outcomes and vary based on your insurer, driving history, location and coverage selections.

 About Mark Fitzpatrick